Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 “Oh, hey Steve,” said Brett.
 “Long time, huh?”

-Brett let out a heavy sigh, his gut sunk over his waistband.
+Brett let out a heavy sigh and his gut sunk over his waistband.
 “Yeah, I know.”

 Brett thought about Arlene’s reply waiting for him on Tinder.
 He bet it was something cute like Hey or Hey, winky face.
-“I don’think so,” said Brett.
+“I don’t think so,” he said.
 “I have to get some work done.”

 Steve pressed on.
 “Aw, come on.
 You can’t be that busy.
 Just a quick one.
 I know a place around the corner.”